 Traycee was introduced to horror films by her father when she was five years old.
 She didn't take to them at first because she thought they were boring and would rather be outside climbing trees.
 She vividly remembers her brother calling her a "chicken" while her father had a much gentler approach.
 He explained that horror was make-believe and no one really got hurt.
 HBO became one of her closest friends and movies in general became a way of life.

 Traycee booked a few acting gigs here and there but was greedy for work.
 While playing the waiting game, she found that her peers were creating their own content online during the early stages of New Media.
 Curious, she searched for horror online but at the time, that genre was nowhere to be found.
-It was then that she decided to stop waiting, make her own films, and create work for herself.
+It was then that she decided to stop waiting, make her own projects, and create work for herself.
 It was through this process that she found out how much she loved filmmaking.

 Throughout this journey, she snagged filmmaking gigs with Lionsgate, Legendary, and Nerdist, to name a few.
 Though filmmaking is a passion, acting will always be her first love.